 Over the last two weeks, I’ve laid out two fundamental steps to optimize your frame of mind.
 If you do nothing else, that alone is beneficial.
 This week, I’m ratcheting it up a notch to a more advanced step.
-This is the Thought Model Framework, developed from positive cognitive psychology by Brooke Castillo, master certified coach.
+This is the Thought Model Framework, developed from positive cognitive psychology by Brooke Castillo, a master-certified coach.
+This framework showed a positive impact in the largest multi-center controlled trial to date in GME.

-It’s essentially a framework for those of us who are not behavioral science experts to up-level our mindset.
+It’s essentially a framework for those of us who are not behavioral scientists to up-level our mindset.

 The model is made up of 5 lines: